-The most basic advantage is the simple fact that it is always easier to afford a big, expensive thing with another person than to pay for something on your own.
+The most basic advantage is the simple fact it's always easier to afford a big, expensive thing with another person than to pay for something on your own.

 When there are two of you, with two separate incomes, you will naturally have two salaries available to save for a down payment and to afford the monthly costs coming with homeownership.

-Plus, joint home ownership guarantees a second person will be available to help shoulder the cost of utilities and other monthly expenses.
+Plus, joint homeownership guarantees a second person will be available to help shoulder the cost of utilities and other monthly expenses.

 Big picture considerations